Meerut Metro

 History of Meerut Metro Project

 Foundation Stone and Starting of Construction (2019)- On 8th March 2019, PM Narendra Modi marked the initiation of the project with the foundation stone, along with the Delhi-Meerut RRTS project.
-Construction of both of these projects was also started in June month of the same year.
-Now both these projects are scheduled to be completed and started by or before the deadline of June 2025.
+Construction of both projects began in June of the same year.
+Now, both these projects are scheduled to be completed and started by or before October 2025.

 Re-bidding due to clash in Galwan Valley (2020)- In 2020, a clash occurred in Galwan Valley between the Indian and Chinese armies, so the Indian government withdrew the bid with the Chinese company associated with manufacturing the trains of the metro.
 Because of this, a ri-bidding was done by the NCRTC and Bombardier Transportation.
 On 7th May 2024, the ri-bidding process was won and acquired by Alstom.